tabidah-usmani/voice-patient-registration/README.md

 - **Vapi records and stores call audio** on its own infrastructure by default; no HIPAA compliance is claimed or required, per the assessment's explicit scope (no real patient data is used).
 - **No automated test suite** was built given the time budget; manual testing was done via Swagger UI, the dashboard, and live test calls.
 - **Retry logic in the voice agent** is prompt-driven (the LLM decides to retry and eventually offer a callback) rather than governed by explicit backend retry/backoff logic.
-- **Bonus features not attempted:** Given the time budget, no automated tests beyond manual verification were built (see below), and the dashboard does not yet support editing records (read-only by design, per the assessment's suggestion of a display-only view).
+- **Remaining gaps:** the dashboard is intentionally read-only (no in-place editing), matching the assessment's suggestion of a display view rather than a management interface.

 ## Next Steps

 With more time, the following would be prioritized:
-- Automated integration tests for the `/patients` and `/vapi/*` endpoints
 - Support for updating a caller's phone number itself (currently used as the lookup key)
-- Multi-language support triggered by caller language detection
-- Dashboard filtering/sorting and a detail view per patient showing their linked call transcripts
+- Dashboard editing capability and a dedicated recent-calls table view (currently a count only)
 - Explicit backend-level retry/backoff for tool-call failures, rather than relying on prompt instructions alone
+- Broader automated test coverage extending into the `/vapi/*` adapter endpoints and the appointment-scheduling/lookup flows